automationiberia/AAP-Postgres-HA/README.md

 ```

 > [!TIP]
+> Replace the IP addresses in the previous command for the IPs of the database servers.
+Add more lines if more replicas are to be configured.
+>
 > If Selinux is enabled, it should be configured to allow `Keepalived` to bind to any needed port
 >
 > ```console